w3c/reffy/README.md

 Reffy is a **Web spec crawler and analyzer** tool.
 It is notably used to update [Webref](https://github.com/w3c/webref#webref) every 6 hours.

-The code features a crawler that can fetch Web specifications and generate machine-readable extracts out of them, and a set of individual tools to study these extracts and create human-readable reports (such as the [crawl report in Webref](https://w3c.github.io/webref/ed/)).
+The code features a generic crawler that can fetch Web specifications and generate machine-readable extracts out of them, and a set of individual tools to study these extracts and create human-readable reports (such as the [crawl report in Webref](https://w3c.github.io/webref/ed/)).
 Created extracts include lists of CSS properties, definitions, IDL, links and references contained in the specification.

 ## How to use